Open NowBusiness

 Who is eligible for the Airservices Australia Enroute Charges Payment Scheme?

-- Applicant airline must hold a current Australian air transport Air Operator’s Certificate authorising the relevant services
+• For commercial passenger services, the airline must hold a current Australian air transport Air Operator’s Certificate authorising scheduled air transport operations on the route and aircraft type.

 3